ibm-cloud-docs/openshift/openshift-ai-addon-install.md

 ## Step 1: Choose customization options
 {: #ai-custom-step}
-{: cli}

 You can enhance your Red Hat OpenShift AI projects by specifying different options to include with your add-on installation, such as data pipelines for building portable machine learning workflows or tools for managing and scaling your resources.
 You can also customize upgrade policies and deletion policies.

-Run the command to list all options.
 For descriptions of each available option, see [OpenShift AI customization options](#custom-options).
 If you do not include a specific option when you install the add-on, the default value applies.
+These options are managed by the Red Hat OpenShift AI platform.

+In the CLI, run the command to list all options.
+In the UI, these options are listed in the **Capabilities** section during installation.

 ```sh
 ibmcloud oc cluster addon options --addon openshift-ai
 ```
 {: pre}

-## Step 2: Review the recommended operators
+## Step 2: Review additional recommended operators
 {: #ai-ops-rec-cli}
 {: cli}